greenhamsam/fresh-jekyll/_posts/2018-01-23-new-school.md

 [Here's a full list of all the TVET colleges in South Africa](http://www.tvetcolleges.co.za/default.aspx) If that one's down, try [this one](http://7sundays.co.za/KeepClimbing/2017/01/07/list-of-all-public-tvet-colleges/)

+## Technical and vocational skills programmes

+[Learn to Earn](https://www.learntoearn.org.za/index.php/training/our-courses/course-overview-fees) is a non-profit organisation that runs very affordable short courses in Khayelitsha and Hermanus for unemployed people, covering skills ranging from sewing to graphic design to woodwork.
+83% of their graduates become economically active.

 ## Software schools
 Africa's going to need a lot more people who know how to code to save us once the robot uprising happens.
 There are some really great, new-style practical coding schools popping up around the country who want to teach young people these skills, and some of them are even free.